 What Is Unemployment Insurance?

 Unemployment insurance covers employees who lose their jobs through no fault of their own.
 You don’t have to seek private carriers or brokers to purchase this government-required

 insurance.
 Most small businesses pay federal unemployment taxes (FUTA) as well as state unemployment taxes (SUTA).
 Your home state uses funds from both taxes to distribute unemployment insurance, also known as unemployment benefits.
 The former employee, however, will not receive unemployment insurance unless he or she applies.

-The amount you pay for each tax depends on numerous factors like amount of employees, employee turnover rate, and amount of unemployment claims.
-You can keep your FUTA rate low by only hiring full-time employees when you absolutely need them.
+The amount you pay for each tax depends on numerous factors like the number of employees, employee turnover rate, and unemployment claims.
+You can keep your FUTA rate low by only hiring full-time employees when you need them.
 This will almost certainly decrease your employee turnover rate.